msoohoo88/NYC-Open-Streets/README.md

 - Display latest covid-19 news

 #### PostMVP
-- Add more filters such as allowing the user to select area by zipcode, by cuisine
+- Add more filters such as allowing the user to select area by cuisine
 - Allow user to choose if they want to see only NY COVID-19 news, US COVID-19 news, or global COVID-19 news.
 - Button that drops down to display restaurant reviews